Michel-Rolph Trouillot: Death

 In the last days of his academic life, he had retired due to chronic illness.
 Trouillot died in his home in Chicago on July 5, 2012, after a decade-long struggle to recover from a brain aneurysm.
 He was 62 years old.
-It was said in the documentary Exterminate All the Brutes that a faulty pacemaker was installed into Trouillot’s heart, which ultimately was discovered too late.
+It was said in the documentary Exterminate All the Brutes that a faulty pacemaker was installed into Trouillot's heart, which ultimately was discovered too late.
 As a result, Trouillot died in his sleep.

 Publications

 Trouillot was the author and co-author of a number of books.
 As an activist and undergraduate, he published the first nonfiction book in Haitian Creole in 1977, Ti difé boulé sou istwa Ayiti (A Small Fire Burning on Haitian History), which sheds knowledge and offers new interpretations of Haitian history.
+The book has since been translated into English as Stirring the Pot of Haitian History.
 His dissertation, which later became his second book, Peasants and Capital: Dominica in the World Economy (1988), focused on how peasants in Dominica dealt with the transformations of the global banana industry.
 He published Les racines historiques de l’état duvaliérien, which later appeared in English as Haiti: State Against Nation.
-The Origins and Legacies of Duvalierism (1990), which was an important book about the repression and legacy in Afro-Caribbean studies.
+The Origins and Legacies of Duvalierism (1990), which was an important book about the repression and roots of the 1957 to 1986 Duvalier dictatorship.
 Additionally, Trouillot published Silencing the Past: Power and the Production of History (1995), which has become a foundational text for both Haitian studies and history.
 He was also part of a distinguished international group of scholars that published Open the Social Sciences (1996), which traces the history of the social sciences, describes the recent debates surrounding them, and discusses in what ways they can be intelligently restructured.
 Finally, Global Transformations: Anthropology and the Modern World (2003), examines anthropology's historical underpinnings—its epistemic groundings and political consequences.